Escape through Time

 original destination proves unsafe for landing.
 Finally, powerful jet engines

-allow planes to fly above dangerous storms and turbulence. back to top
+allow planes to fly above dangerous storms and turbulence.

 The Flight Data Recorder is a powerful tool for avoiding plane accidents.
 This